TorchSim/torch-sim/docs/dev/dev_install.md

 # Developer Installation

-You can install torch-sim with `pip` or from source.
+You can install TorchSim with `pip` or from source.

 ## Install using pip